 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-In general, driver distraction is one of the leading causes of traffic accidents.
-Using and talking on a cellular phone requires a large amount of attention and can be a contributing factor to accidents.
+In general, driver distraction is one of the leading causes of traffic incidents.
+Using and talking on a cellular phone requires a large amount of attention and is a contributing factor to incidents.
 However, using a cellular telephone is one of many distractions a driver faces.
 In other words, concern about driver distraction should not be limited to cellular telephones.